GaryDolan/ci-p3-pokemon-portfolio/TESTING.md

 # Pokemon Portfolio Testing

-Testing of this online game was ongoing throughout the development process.
-I used the developer tools in chrome and firefox to test all aspect of the site including its responsiveness.
+Testing of app was ongoing throughout the development process.
+I used the developer tools in chrome and firefox to test all aspect of the app.

 ![Preview of application](documentation/app-preview.png)